FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 $ pulsar standalone -nss
 ```

-The pulsar service on the host 9999.fate.org is also started with the same procedure.
+Start the Pulsar on the host 9999.fate.org with the same procedure.

 #### Update FATE's Route Table

-- Update the default field in `conf/pulsar_route_table.yaml` of 10000 as follows:
+- Update the `default field` in `conf/pulsar_route_table.yaml` of 10000 as follows:

 ``` yml
 10000: